VENICE GUIDE...

 Wine is a good companion, but it’s usually not the standard drink in a bar unless you specifically ask for a bottle or a certain type.

-Spritz, though, that’s a whole different thing. - Spritz is not just Aperol.
+Spritz, though, that’s a whole different thing.

 Here, Aperol is the entry‑level spritz.